Counselling Services for Waterloo Region

 (For further information on diagnostic criteria, you can look at this site.)

 For many people these symptoms have existed for years, maybe even decades, making it difficult to connect it to a trauma that happened long ago.
-Judith Lewis Herman, an author on trauma, describes it in the following way: "After a traumatic experience, the human system of self-preservation seems to go onto permanent alert, as if the danger might return at any moment."
+Judith Lewis Herman describes it in the following way: "After a traumatic experience, the human system of self-preservation seems to go onto permanent alert, as if the danger might return at any moment."

 To live in this hyper-alert state can be exhausting and debilitating.
 Fortunately, counselling has been proven to be effective in addressing trauma and PTSD symptoms.
 I am additionally trained in EMDR, an evidence-based therapy that is particularly powerful in working with trauma.